 During the internship

 - Dress code: Maintain a neat appearance and dress appropriately.

 - Do not conduct personal business during work hours.

 - Respect deadlines.

 - Seek to further your professional development by improving skills and acquiring new knowledge.
 Students should not be afraid to ask for additional work, or try to come up with some projects on their own.

 - Half way through their internship, students must arrange a meeting with their Internship Advisor.

 Occasionally, students may encounter some problems or difficulties during their internship.
 We encourage our students to tackle the problem from the beginning and not leave it until the end of the internship.
 The Internship Officer and the Internship Advisors can provide students with guidance, but students should first try to solve the problem on their own.

 After the internship

-Students must submit their log of hours worked to their Internship Advisor which must be signed by their internship supervisor and a 3000-word report on their internship experience.
+Students must submit their log of hours worked to their internship advisor which must be signed by their internship supervisor and a report from 2000 to 2500 words about their internship experience.